Nestor Lakoba: Youth and education

 Nestor Lakoba was born in the village of Lykhny, in what was then the Sukhum Okrug of the Kutais Governorate in the Russian Empire (now Abkhazia) (Note: Abkhazia is the subject of a territorial dispute between the Republic of Abkhazia and Georgia.
 The Republic of Abkhazia unilaterally declared independence on 23 July 1992, but Georgia continues to claim it as part of its own sovereign territory.
 Abkhazia has received formal recognition as an independent state from out of United Nations member states, of which have subsequently withdrawn their recognition.) to a peasant family.
 He had two brothers, Vasily and Mikhail.
 His father Apollo (Note: Historian Timothy K. Blauvelt states Lakoba's father's real name was Chichu.) died three months before his birth; Mikhail Bgazhba, who would serve as the First Secretary of Abkhazia, wrote that Apollo Lakoba was shot for opposing the nobles and landowners in the region.
 Lakoba's mother remarried twice, but both husbands died while Lakoba was young.
-From ages 10 to 12 Lakoba attended a parish school in New Athos, followed by a further two years of schooling in Lykhny.
+From ages 10 to 12, Lakoba attended a parish school in New Athos, followed by a further two years of schooling in Lykhny.
 He entered the Tiflis Seminary in 1905, but he was not interested in its religious syllabus.
 He read banned books and was frequently caught doing so by the school authorities.
 Physically unimpressive, he was nearly totally deaf, and used hearing aids throughout his life, though Leon Trotsky recalled it was still difficult to communicate with Lakoba.
 This became a well-known feature of Lakoba, and he would be jokingly referred to as Adagua (the "Deaf One") by Joseph Stalin.

-In 1911 he was expelled from the seminary for revolutionary activity and moved to Batumi, then a major port for exporting oil from the Caucasus, where he taught privately and studied for the gymnasium exam.
+In 1911, he was expelled from the seminary for revolutionary activity and moved to Batumi, then a major port for exporting oil from the Caucasus, where he taught privately and studied for the gymnasium exam.
 It was in Batum that Lakoba first became acquainted with the Bolsheviks, working with them from the autumn of 1911 and officially joining them in September 1912.
 He became involved with disseminating propaganda amongst the workers and peasants in the city and throughout Adjara, the local region, and began to refine his ability to relate to the masses.
-Discovered by the police, he was forced to leave Batum in 1914, so moved to Grozny, another major oil-based city in the Caucasus, and continued his efforts to spread Bolshevik propaganda among the people.
+Discovered by the police, he was forced to leave Batum in 1914, and moved to Grozny, another major oil-based city in the Caucasus, and continued his efforts to spread Bolshevik propaganda among the people.
 Lakoba continued studying in Grozny, passing his examinations in 1915, and the following year enrolled in law at Kharkov University in what is now Ukraine, but the onset of the First World War and its subsequent effect on Abkhazia led him to quit his studies and return home after only a short time.